Does Land Registry Show Drains?

 Are drains shown on deeds?

-When you purchase a property, you will usually receive a set of legal documents known as the 'deeds'.
-These give details about the ownership of your property and sometimes can highlight the existence of drainage systems.
+When you purchase a property, you will usually receive a set of legal documents known as the title deeds.
+These give details about the ownership of your property and sometimes highlight the existence of drainage systems.
 However, drains and other utility services are not always included in the deeds for your property as they are not directly required to transfer title.
+Drainage plans may be noted in the deeds if they provide details about services near the house, such as external sewers or surface water systems.

 Where is the main drain located in a house?